PdoyleC/Watch_Blog/README.md

 **User Registered**
 - There are some features that are only visible when the user is logged in.
 - User can create a post.
-- User can edit there own post they created.
+- User can edit their own post they created.
 - User can leave a comment.
-- User can delete there own post they created
+- User can delete their own post they created

 **User Not Registered**

-- If there is no user logged in, The home page won't show Crate a post.
+- If there is no user logged in, the home page won't show Crate a post.
 - The user will be able to see a post entry but won't be able to add a comment.
-- The user isn't able to edit or deleted a post unless its a post that the user has created.
+- The user isn't able to edit or deleted a post unless it's a post that the user has created.

 <details>
 <summary>Login and Not Logged in Page</summary>